 We decided to take a picture together and there we three different people from three different walks of life, different ages and nationalities all together in one picture.
 From this point forward, I began to observe the events of the week.
 I was able to attend a Pre-Inauguration prayer meeting and celebration of America’s relationship with Israel at a downtown D.C.
 Baptist Church.
 What I witnessed were people in line around the corner waiting to get into the church.
 We met people from places throughout the U.S. A woman was there with her three children from Colorado and another women from Arizona and Florida.
 There we were in line to enter this church to pray to the same God to intervene for the sake of the country.
 I continued to witness something so beautiful; the prayers of many believers in Jesus Christ praying, lifting hands and praying in the Spirit (speaking in tongues).
 We were in agreement to pray for the millennial generation.
 The granddaughter of Billy Graham was there to pray and lead out in this prayer.
 Also, we prayed in one accord for America’s relationship with Israel and received a messianic prayer blessing for America from Author Rabbi Jonathan Cahn.
 As he prayed, I could only think of how beautiful this prayer was in the native Hebrew language.
 As we continued throughout the rest of the week, my friend and I experienced encounters with people who were willing to share who they are, where they are from and differences they may have, but there we are together in one place.
 There we were in our nation’s capitol.
 I continued to have deep thoughts about this question.
 I believe many of societies differences could come together through the simple fact that we all bleed red.
 My ultimate prayer is if we could put our differences aside, leave the past behind and come together in unity, as one.
 Let us remember the word of David, “Behold, how good and how pleasant it is for brethren to dwell together in unity!”
 Psalm 133:1.

-If you would like to seek peace of mind click on the services which may best fit you and we’ll get started on your FREE 30 Minute Consultation.
+If you would like to seek peace of mind click on the services which may best fit you and we’ll get started on your path to transformation.
 Together, we will seek the reasons why you don’t feel peace in your life and identify any underlying issues which are preventing a peaceful breakthrough.

 Janet Garcia (Your Life Coach)